CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 #### INF.1.M28 Air conditioning for people (IA)

 In larger buildings, the air supply should be provided by ventilation and air conditioning (RLT) systems.
 HVAC systems provide for the transport (ventilation) and the conditioning (air conditioning) of the air.
 RLT systems should create a climate favorable to people.
 In addition, they must ensure a hygienically perfect quality of the indoor air.
-This means that the air treated by an air-conditioning system does not endanger the health or disturbances of the condition, prevents odor nuisance and maintains the thermal comfort.
+This means that the air treated by an air-conditioning system does not endanger the health or disturbances of the condition, it does not cause odor nuisance and the thermal comfort is maintained.

 A good air quality can not be generated exclusively by the air conditioning system.
 When choosing construction materials, floor coverings and furniture, attention must also be paid to the use of materials that do not additionally and unnecessarily pollute the room air with pollutants.

-The planning of state of the art ventilation and air conditioning systems for non-residential buildings is described in DIN EN 13779 "Ventilation of non-residential buildings - General principles and requirements for ventilation and air conditioning systems and room cooling systems".
+The planning of state-of-the-art ventilation and air conditioning systems for non-residential buildings is described in DIN EN 13779 "Ventilation of non-residential buildings - General principles and requirements for ventilation and air conditioning systems and room cooling systems".
 Together with the workplaces ordinance, it determines in which rooms of the building which air quality requirements are to be met.
 DIN EN 13779 contains detailed specifications for

 * the operative temperature
 * the draft risk